María la del Barrio: Plot

 Agripina survives her heart attack.
 In the cabin, Soraya pushes María against a fireplace wall during a fight.
 When María awakens, she remembers everything, and a tearful Soraya confesses her crimes, going completely insane.
 With a pistol in hand, Soraya throws petrol around the cabin.
 Meanwhile, Soraya's maid reveals her location, and Luis Fernando and the police head to the cabin.
 Soraya, preferring death over returning to jail, throws a lit match on the ground, setting the cabin on fire.

-Luis Fernando saves María from the burning cabin, and although María attempts to save Soraya, she is trapped in the flames and burns to death.
+Luis Fernando saves María from the burning cabin, and although María attempts to save her, Soraya is trapped in the flames and burns to death.
 Two months later, Luis Fernando and María celebrate a new, happy life with their children.
 Gracia, María's friend from prison, now works as a nanny to Daniel's children.
-Urbano and Fellipa get together, and Agripina marries Veracruz.
+Urbano and Felipa get together, and Agripina marries Veracruz.
 Nando dates Alicia, who undergoes surgery and is able to walk, and Tita dates Aldo.
 María reveals she is pregnant again.